 - The 14 Amendment’s equal-protection clause would be breached still further than the Violence Against Women Act breaches it, as more government resources would be allocated to protect the group that has always encountered less aggression.

 - More and more health funding would be provided to the group that historically has been healthier and longer-living.
 Women, since at least 1990, have been getting the lion’s share of the National Institute of Health’s gender-specific research funding: 14 percent vs. men’s 6.5 percent (the vast majority of the NIH’s research is gender neutral).
 Compare, for example, the spending for breast-cancer research with that for prostate-cancer research.
 The difference is alarming.
-Nearly as many men die of prostate cancer as women die of breast cancer, and probably more men would die of prostate cancer than women of breast cancer if men as a group lived as long as women, if men did not have higher mortality rates for all of the 15 leading causes of death.
+Nearly as many men die of prostate cancer as women die of breast cancer, and since there are slightly more new cases of prostate cancer each year than breast cancer (233,000 vs. 232,670 projected for 2014), probably more men would die of prostate cancer than women of breast cancer if men as a group lived as long as women, if men did not have higher mortality rates for all of the 15 leading causes of death.
 (Such facts about men’s health I could not find in IWPR’s literature.)

 “Note that breast cancer is actually rather rare (0.8 percent); that is, for every 1,000 women, 8 will have breast cancer.
 There is a 90 percent probability that those women will receive positive mammograms — say, 7 of the 8.
 That leaves 992 women who do not have breast cancer.
 Of this group, 7 percent will also receive positive mammograms — about 69 cases of what are called false positives.
 Thus, a total of 76 (7 + 69 = 76) women will receive positive mammograms, yet only 7 of those — about 9 percent — will actually have breast cancer.
 The point is that a measure of risk often requires a string of calculations.
 Even trained professionals (such as doctors) are not used to calculating risk and find it easy to make mistakes.” -”More Damned Lies and Statistics: How Numbers Confuse Public Issues”, p.
 78, hardcover